dasarpai/old.dasarpai.github.io/_dsblog/2021-09-29-300-Important-Statistical-Terms.md

 297 | Z statistic | A Z statistic is a test statistic whose distribution under the null hypothesis has expected value zero and can be approximated well by the normal curve.
 Usually, Z statistics are constructed by standardizing some other statistic.
 The Z statistic is related to the original statistic by Z = (original − expected value of original)/SE(original).
 298 | z-test | An hypothesis test based on approximating thehttps://dasarpai.com/300-important-statistical-terms/ probability histogram of the Z statistic under the null hypothesis by the normal curve.

-These definitions are taken from -https://www.stat.berkeley.edu/~stark/SticiGui/Text/gloss.htm
+These definitions are taken from - https://www.stat.berkeley.edu/~stark/SticiGui/Text/gloss.htm

 I am maintaining these terms on this page, so that it here for my reference.
 I am rearranging these terms here.
 Removing certain unrelated terms (as per me).
 I may change this table based on my further exploration and understanding.
-For the original definition please read the above link.
+For the original definition please read from the above link.
 If any term is misunderstood or misexplained then please comment below.
 I will correct it here, after due consideration.
 If any important term is missing from this table then please mention the commentbox below.